save-buffer/gigagrad/README.md

 # Gigagrad
 A small deep learning library that goes gigafast (not yet though).
+Gigagrad makes heavy use of C++'s operator overloading to provide an ergonomic way to define neural networks, without all the runtime overhead of Python.
+Eventually, Gigagrad will be able to generate executables or static libraries containing neural networks.
+Gigagrad's implementation takes inspiration from Tinygrad and Pytorch.

 # Building
 This project uses the [Meson](https://mesonbuild.com/Getting-meson.html) build system.
 You can